I hope you can help me. I just purchased and installed a antennas direct db8 antenna on the roof of my 2 story home near sycamore, IL.

 With each TV station now using two channels one for analog and one for digital the available broadcast frequency space was limited.
 Because of channel overcrowding nearly every new digital channel in the Country had to be assigned to the UHF frequency band because most VHF channels were occupied broadcasting the departing analog signals.

 New smaller UHF antenna designs began flooding the market.
 Dealers and manufactures started calling UHF antennas "HDTV Antennas" in hopes of selling more antennas.
 It was about this time when I received an email from Ken Nist who publishes the website HDTV Primer.
-He explained to me that promoting the 4228 UHF antenna or any UHF antenna for digital HDTV reception was misleading and deceptive.
 He directed me to the FCC web page called "Final Channel Destination".
-Displayed on this page were the analog and digital channel numbers assigned to every TV station in the U.S. The last column on the page called "Final Channel Destnation" listed the final digital channel number each station would have when the transition was completed in 2009 and the analog signals were turned off.
+Displayed on this page were the analog and digital channel numbers assigned to every TV station in the U.S. The last column on the page called "Final Channel Destination" listed the final digital channel number each station would have when the transition was completed in 2009 and the analog signals were turned off.
 I was surprised to find out how many TV station would be returning to VHF.

 On June 12th 2009 the analog signals were shut down for good allowing about 35% of the TV stations that had previously broadcast UHF digital HD signals to return to a recently (analog vacated) VHF channel.
 With few exceptions nearly every area of the U.S. has VHF TV signals.